tjpullen/BMB_2018/chapter3.md

 --- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:52c2118876
 ## The binomial distribution (2)

-Which of the following is NOT an example of a binomial distribution.
+Which of the following is NOT an example of a binomial distribution?

+**Tip:** If you're unsure, replay the video with the question in mind.

 *** =instructions
 - The likelihood of getting 2 wild-type offspring in a litter of 5 (from crossing two heterozygotes).
-- The number of coins you have to toss to get 3 heads.
+- Counting the number of times you toss a coin until you get 3 heads.
 - The proportion of '6s' you get from throwing 3 dice.
 *** =hint